harshn08/CDPmultinode_on_existingInstance/README.md

   	 dfasdgretwreaqghaduogihafdkghareoighfdk=
   	 -----END RSA PRIVATE KEY-----

-  	NOTE: Record the private key name (ex here is sunita_key) which will be used later in the config files
+  	NOTE: Record the private key name (eg: sunita_key) which will be used later in the config files

    	You will be asked to enter a password.
 Save the password.
 You can use this password in case you want to
 	view or edit the file at a later stage.
 Use ansible-vault view or ansible-vault edit to make changes